July 23, 2022MAINTENANCE

-Spare parts inventory management is crucial because parts’ expenses account for a significant component of product life-cycle costs.
+Spare parts inventory management is crucial because replacing parts accounts for a significant component of product life-cycle costs.
 According to Spare Parts Inventory Management: A Literature Review, the value of spare parts annually consumed by a piece of equipment amounts to nearly 2.5 percent of its original purchasing price.

 For these reasons, we’re sharing our best tips for streamlining spare parts inventory management.
-We’ll also discuss how spare parts inventory management software can simplify the process.
+We’ll also discuss how spare parts inventory management software simplifies the process.

 Even before the pandemic and the “right to repair,” businesses sought new ways to reduce operating expenses.
 Global events have made it more difficult for organizations to stock up on spare parts, making it harder to cut costs.

-With this in mind, maintenance managers must set up systems to effectively monitor parts’ usage, optimize parts’ spending, and develop maintenance repair hierarchies.
-Before we delve into that, let’s make sure we’re on the same page defining spare part inventory.
+With this in mind, maintenance managers need to set up systems to effectively monitor parts’ usage, optimize parts’ spending, and develop maintenance repair hierarchies.
+Before we delve into that, let’s make sure we’re on the same page about what we mean by “spare part inventory.”